NCAS-CMS/cfdm/docs/source/tutorial.rst

 Data axes
 ^^^^^^^^^

-The data array of the field construct spans all the domain axis constructs with the possible exception of size one domain axis constructs.
+The data array of the field construct spans all the :term:`domain axis constructs` with the possible exception of size one domain axis constructs.
 The domain axis constructs spanned by the field construct's data are found with the `~Field.get_data_axes` method of the field construct.
 For example, the data of the field construct